LutzCle/unified-memory-debugging/README.md

 Throughput: 1.51264 GiB/s
 Throughput: 0.99124 GiB/s
 ```
-**Diagnosis:** With 32 GiB data (i.e., larger than device memory), data cannot be cached anymore.
+**Observations:** With 32 GiB data (i.e., larger than device memory), data cannot be cached anymore.
 The drop in bandwidth is therefore expected, although the drop is lower than the first run in our first measurement (~2 GiB/s vs. ~5 GiB/s).

 ### Large data set with tuning: DANGER ZONE
 **Parameters**: 32 GiB data, `USE_MANAGED`, `OP_READ`, `ADVISE_ACCESSED_BY`